mgunduz1/LeetCode-Ruby-Solutions/README.md

-## Format
+## File Format

-- Commented out URL of the problem at the top.
+- URL of the problem commented out at line one.
 - Solution with Ruby.